auth0/docs/articles/api-auth/apis.md

 - **Scopes**: here you can define the scopes for this API, by setting a name and a description.

-- **Machine to Machine Applications**: lists your Machine to Machine Applications.
-You can authorize which Machine to Machine Applications can request Access Tokens for your API.
+- **Machine to Machine Applications**: lists all applications that have the 'Client Credentials' grant enabled.
+By default, [Regular Web Applications](/applications/webapps) and [Machine to Machine Applications](/applications/machine-to-machine) have it enabled.
+You can authorize any of these applications to request Access Tokens for your API.
 You can optionally select a subset of the defined scopes to further limit the access that an authorized your application has.
-Only Machine to Machine Applications require explicit permission.
-That is because, when you authorize a Machine to Machine Applications to access an API, Auth0 is creating an Application Grant for that application.
-For more details on this case refer to: [Setting up a Client Credentials Grant using the Management Dashboard](/api-auth/config/using-the-auth0-dashboard).

-- **Test**: from this view you can execute a sample Client Credentials flow with any of your Authorized Machine to Machine Applications to check that everything is working as expected.
+- **Test**: from this view you can execute a sample Client Credentials flow with any of your authorized applications to check that everything is working as expected.

 ### API Settings